1sarthak7/Doctor-Strange-Magic-Hand/readme.md

 #  Doctor Strange Magic Hand Effect using Python

 A real-time **computer vision project** that uses a webcam to detect hands and render **Doctor Strange–style magical effects** on the user’s palms.
-Built using **OpenCV** and **MediaPipe**, this project demonstrates gesture-based AR overlays with smooth tracking and animated visual effects.
+Built using **OpenCV** and **MediaPipe**, this project demonstrates gesture based AR overlays with smooth tracking and animated visual effects.

 ---